BenjaminRohlfing/technical-writing-portfolio/Educational Web Article/README.md

 This work sample is live on the Fastly documentation site.
 It was published very shortly after I was laid off from my role there, but I was heavily involved in the drafting and editing stages of its development.
 It is meant to be a high level introduction to the concept of an API for readers with some basic technical knowledge.

 Link to article: https://docs.fastly.com/en/fundamentals/what-is-api

-**Career skills** on display:

-- my ability to write and edit accurate educational content about technical topics
-- my ability to help other technical writers more deeply understand the topics they are writing about